Surfaces containing two isotropic circles through each point: Outline of the proofs

-The following theorem gives an algebraic interpretation for the condition that both isotropic circles through each point of the initial surface in $\R^3$ are parabolas.
+The following proposition gives an algebraic interpretation for the condition that both isotropic circles through each point of the initial surface in $\R^3$ are parabolas.
 It is used in the proof of Theorem~\ref{thm:main1} only.

-\begin{theorem} Suppose that a surface $\Psi$ has parametrization~\eqref{eqn:cylinderparam}, where $X_1,\dots,X_5\in\R_{2,2}$ satisfy~\eqref{eqn:cylinder}.
+\begin{proposition} Suppose that a surface $\Psi$ in $S^2\times\R$ has parametrization~\eqref{eqn:cylinderparam}, where $X_1,\dots,X_5\in\R_{2,2}$ satisfy~\eqref{eqn:cylinder}.
 Assume that all the curves $u=\const$ and $v=\const$ on the surface $\Psi$ intersect the line $l$.
 Then the surface $\Psi$ has another parametrization (possibly besides a one-dimensional subset as well)